 We’ve been working extremely hard on our sustainability strategy since 2017, and our efforts are paying off.
-We were recognized by the sustainability rating agency EcoVadis, which awarded us with Platinum status in 2022, putting us in the top 1% of businesses and 98 percentile of companies audited for their commitment to sustainable practices in the manufacturing of communications equipment.
+We were recognized by the sustainability rating agency EcoVadis, which awarded us with Platinum status in 2022 and 2023, putting us in the top 1% of businesses and 98 percentile of companies audited for their commitment to sustainable practices in the manufacturing of communications equipment.
 Read our sustainability report.
 But we’re not done yet.

 To demonstrate our commitment to people and our planet, we’re now integrating a sustainability management system directly into our business strategy covering four focus areas: Environment; Labor and Human Rights; Compliance and Sustainable Procurement.